Realizing the Demographic Dividend in Sub-Saharan Africa: A Q&A with Abebe Selassie, Director of the African Department, IMF

 Senegalese Workshop Participants Learn Policy Communication Skills

-The Sahel Women Empowerment and Demographic Dividend Project is a partnership and joint response by the United Nations and the World Bank Group to a request from the Presidents of six countries of the Sahel -Burkina Faso, Cote d’Ivoire, Mali, Mauritania, Niger and Chad.
+November 2, 2015-The Sahel Women’s Empowerment and Demographic Dividend project was officially launched on November 2, 2015, under the patronage of His Excellency, Mr. Brigi Rafini, Prime Minister of the Republic of Niger at the Palais des Congrès in Niamey.
+The Sahel Women’s Empowerment and Demographic Dividend project is a partnership and joint response by the United Nations and the World Bank Group to a request from the presidents of six countries of the Sahel: Burkina Faso, Cote d’Ivoire, Mali, Mauritania, Niger and Chad.

 Read the press release.

 Population Association of America 2015 Annual Meeting

 April 30, 2015-The Population Association of America’s 2015 Annual Meeting was held in San Diego from April 30 to May 2.
 A session titled “Demographic Dividend: Population Structure and Development” included presentations of research papers on a variety of topics related to the demographic dividend.

 Development Dialogue: Does Demographic Change Pay a Dividend for Health and Nutrition?